 But, you cry, what about recycling and renewable energy?
 Bowyer has a thing or two to say about those as well.
 Recycling, too, costs energy.
 And most things cannot be recycled endlessly.
 The quality of the resource recycled (e.g. wood fibres) decreases with the number of cycles so that constant addition of virgin material is required.
 More importantly, some elements are used in such trace quantities (e.g. certain metals in computer components) that it’s not economical to recover them.
 And, I would add, certain compounds cannot be retrieved.
 Surely, just like you cannot unfry an egg, certain chemical reactions that produce compounds we desire cannot be reversed.
 Entropy doesn’t run that way.
 As for renewable energy; all these require complex equipment (e.g. wind turbines and solar panels) that require yet more minerals and metals to produce, need to be maintained, and have a limited lifespan.

 We have been incredibly inventive and have made huge technological advances, something which West’s Scale talked about when discussing technological paradigm shifts in its final chapters (side-note: this has only served to fuel further growth, both in consumption and population, something with both upsides and downsides).
 But all our future techno-fixes rely on technology that relies on a dwindling supply of minerals, and, increasingly, rare earth elements.
 These are a group of exotic chemical elements that, though quite plentiful in absolute terms, rarely occur in concentrations that are economically exploitable (hence the name).
-I recommend Abraham’s The Elements of Power: Gadgets, Guns, and the Struggle for a Sustainable Future in the Rare Metal Age if you want to know just how dependent our technology sector has become on these.
+I recommend Abraham’s The Elements of Power if you want to know just how dependent our technology sector has become on these.